ashwinkumar12345/ethereum-app1/README.md

 #### Compile script

 - First start with the compile script because both deploying and testing require a compiled contract
-- We will pass the contract source to the compiler to output the ABI and bytecode
+- Pass the contract source to the compiler to output the ABI and bytecode
 - Install the Solidity compiler:

       npm install --save solc

-- We need to access the Inbox.sol file from compile.js
-- For this, we need to read the contents of the Inbox.sol file from the harddrive
+- To access the Inbox.sol file from compile.js, read the contents of the Inbox.sol file from the harddrive
 - For OS cross compatibility, build a directory path from compile.js to Inbox.sol using the 'path' module

       const path = require('path');